 Trading is tough.

-There is much to learn with a lot of noise out there.
+There is much to learn when it comes to a Trader’s Success.

 But what if you could skip the fluff and focus on what really matters?

 Through the power of the internet, I’ve asked 7 successful traders What is the #1 thing that is absolutely critical to a trader ‘s success?

 Here’s what they said.. (with zero mention of technical indicators or fundamental analysis)

 I think more than anything it has to be discipline.
 Because as important as finding a suitable methodology, developing a strategy, sound risk management, and position sizing is, it will be for nothing if you don’t have the discipline to consistently execute it and follow your rules.

 Discipline is an integral part of all trading, whether systematic or discretionary, day trading or buy-and-hold, across all asset classes.
 I don’t believe you can be consistently successful without it.

 The #1 thing that is absolutely critical is risk control.
 Risk control based on risk per trade, risk control based on sector, risk control based on total portfolio.

 You must know how much you can lose on a given trade and the maximum loss of your entire portfolio at any one time.
 Only then can you take the necessary measures to manage these risks.

 Almost equally important is correct trading psychology.
 Being able to accept trades that do not work.
 Staying focused and strong in the complete uncertainty of trading.